nmhnmh/nmhnmh.github.io/references/pug/pug.md

 ---
-id: pug-reference
+id: pug
-title: Javascript Pug Template Cheatsheet
+title: Pug Cheatsheet
 date: 2016-12-19
 tags:
   - Javascript
-  - Todo
 ---

 This is a reference for Pug template language only(based on official docs), it tends to be short and compact.